z-l-p/film-projector-retrofit/docs/index.md

 The projector electronics need protection from:

-1. Over-voltage above 13 volts: The motor's ESC expects 9-12.6v and has no over-voltage protection.
-The LED driver can withstand much higher voltages.
+1. Over-voltage above 13 volts: The motor's ESC expects 9 - 12.6V and has no over-voltage protection.
+The LED driver can withstand 22V.
 1. Over-current: If the motor stalls or there is an internal short-circuit, the projector electronics could be badly damaged.
-1. Reverse Polarity: If a battery or power supply were connected backwards, it would destroy most of the electronics.
+1. Reverse Polarity: If a battery or power supply were connected backwards, it would destroy the motor's ESC and possibly more.
+(The LED Driver has reverse polarity protection.)

 Most Li-Ion battery packs have protection boards installed, but RC car batteries have none.
 The ISDT battery charger provides these protections during charging, but no charger should be left unattended (especially overnight).
 The Hobbywing motor has under-voltage disconnect but no protection against reverse polarity or over-voltage.